iyidgnaw/PyDFS/README.md

 ##### Stop it using Ctll + C so that it will dump the namespace.

 ## TODO:
-  1. Implement Delete
-  2. Use better algo for minion selection to put a block (currently random)
+  - Use better algo for minion selection to put a block (currently random)
-  3. Dump namespace periodically (maybe)
+  - Dump namespace periodically (check-pointing)
-  4. Minion heartbeats / Block reports
+  - Minion heartbeats / Block reports (on which Luke is working)
-  5. Add entry in namespace only after write succeeds.
+  - Add entry in namespace only after write succeeds
-  6. Use proper datastructure(tree-like eg. treedict) to sotre namespace(currently simple dict)
+  - Use proper datastructure(tree-like eg. treedict) to sotre namespace(currently simple dict)
-  7. Logging
-  8. Expand this TODO
+  - Expand this TODO

 ### Dev